ACCESS CONTROL CARD READER:

-Proximity card readers are the most common type of card reader, usually mounted on a wall or door frame.
-Proximity readers continuously transmit a radio frequency (RF) signal that provides energy to the access control card.
-When the access card is held at a certain distance from the reader, the RF signal is absorbed by a small coil inside that powers up the card’s microchip which contains a unique identification code.
-As the name implies, no direct contact is required between the access card and the access control reader for the security system to operate, the card must only be in the proximity of the reader.
-The read range depend primarily on the reader and upon the card/key fob being used.
-There is a great variety of access control proximity readers designed for different environments for maximum design flexibility.
+Proximity card readers are the most common card reader, usually mounted on a wall or door frame.
+Proximity readers continuously transmit a radio frequency (RF) signal to the access control card reader.
+When the access card stop at a certain distance from the reader, the RF signal absorb by a small coil that powers up the card’s microchip, which contains a unique identification code.
+As the name implies, no direct contact between the access card and the access control reader is essential for the security system to operate.
+The card must only be in the proximity of the reader.
+The read range depends primarily on the reader, and the card/key fob probably used.
+A great variety of access control hid proximity readers designed for different environments for maximum design flexibility.

-Magnetic stripe technology, usually called mag-stripe, is so named because of the stripe of magnetic oxide tape that is laminated on a card.
-Many organizations utilize mag stripetechnology to make photo ID badges for uses ranging from door access control and parking to cafeteria meals and book checkouts.
-Magnetic stripe readers require that access cards be swiped through the reader causing wear and a shorter life span.
-The cards are low in cost but are easily duplicated, are affected by outside magnetic fields, and the mag-stripe readers require occasional cleaning to remove any dirt buildup on the read heads.
-With changes in compliance, functionality and security, many companies have already transitioned existing mag-stripe systems to proximity card or new generation smart card access control systems.
+Magnetic stripe technology, usually called mag-stripe, is so named because of the stripe of magnetic oxide tape laminated on a card.
+Many organizations utilize mag stripe technology to make photo ID badges, ranging from door access control and parking to cafeteria meals and book checkouts.
+Magnetic stripe readers require that access cards be swiped through the reader, causing wear and a shorter life span.
+The cards are low in cost but easily duplicated and are affected by outside magnetic fields.
+The mag-stripe readers require occasional cleaning to remove any dirt buildup on the read heads.
+With compliance, functionality, and security changes, many companies have transitioned existing mag-stripe systems to proximity cards or new intelligent card access control systems.

 Keypad access control systems are security structures that require a PIN code for door or gate entry without needing an access card or credential.
 These access control applications is used for access control with low security and limited users with authorized access.
 Keypads can connect in different ways, mainly to a central access control system, standalone pin pads, keypads on door locks or deadbolts, or IP-connected PIN codes.